zzybluebell/tp/docs/UserGuide.md

 ### 4. Setting and updating the password : `set`

-Sets and updates the password in the manger mode.
+Sets the password in the manger mode.

 Format: `set -pass/<PASSWORD>`